 At Shred Station, we want our customers to feel confident about data destruction.
 We give our customers this confidence by having high security measures in place every step of the way.
-We also do our best to minimise our environmental impacts, cause minimal interruption to our know that you're the next stop on our route, every step of the way.
 We also do our best to minimise our environmental impacts, cause minimal interruption to our customers, provide industry-leading customer service, and continuously innovate.
 All of this combined means we can offer a service to suit all businesses.
 You'll even receive a Waste Transfer Note and Certificate of Destruction for your compliance records after every service.